truevis/truevis-chords/README.md

 # Truevis Chords Search

-A simple Streamlit web application that helps you find chords and lyrics for songs using DuckDuckGo search.
+A simple Streamlit web application that helps find chords and lyrics for songs using DuckDuckGo search.

 Published to https://chords-finder.streamlit.app/